pts/pts-svr3as-linux/README.md

 * the SVR3 assembler (earliest remaining file date 1987-10-28)
 * the SVR4 assembler (earliest remaining file date 1990-04-19)
+* thue SunOS 4.01 assembler (earliest remaining file date 1988-11-16), based on the SVR3 assembler from 1987
 * GNU Assembler (released for i386 in about 1990), now part of GNU Binutils, still in active development in 2024
 * the assembler in Sun Solaris is based on the SVR4 assembler, later